hcarnes/hcarnes.github.io/_posts/2018-06-25-multitenancy.md

 In development, you can't use `localhost` to reference subdomains and you can't use IP address either.
 So somewhere registered the `lvh.me` points to `127001`, so it will work like `locahost` but because it is a real domain it will allow you to test locally with subdomains.

+Apartment knows what tenant you are are in and scopes things for you.
+Migrations can run across tenants.
+Apartments uses middleware to query databases separately.
+So, you can build things independently for each subdomain.
+The main domain

+In production use www as the main subdomain

+So you and exclude users from user the `www` subdomain.

+Every Saas (software as a service) app needs multitenancy and user management.